JakubSkowron/terminal-editor/README.md

 18. Wsparcie zmiany rozmiaru okna terminala.
 19. cała (prawie) funkcjonalność ma być dostępna bez myszy.
 20. Unlimitted UNDO/REDO levels.
+21. Support for UTF-8.
+All other encodings are optional.

 # Extra requirements